ciasteczko-i-mleczko/cacofonix/README.md

 - #### Experiment with different model topologies
 - #### Removing STAR and ENDD tokens
 I've added STAR and ENDD tokens hoping it could somehow make the model understand start and end of each song and help grasp general song structure like chorus and verses but it lowered the quality of generated music in general.
+- #### Fixing broken outputs
+Sometimes the model generates invalid lines that cannot be converted to midi events.
+Currently these lines are skipped, but sometimes they could be fixed.
+And sometimes the model generates values that `pretty-midi` treats as invalid but they were present in the source files and it breaks saving the resulting midi.

 ### Disclaimer
 This code I wrote for myself, for fun, so it might not be the most beautiful python.